 Gardens are never static.
 Constantly changing and transitory in nature, they offer various forms of beauty throughout the seasons.
 As summer fades and the sun falls lower in the sky, the foliage dies, the leaves and stems turn a russet color, and the flowers go to seed.
 But plants can be quite beautiful in death, evoking many moods and emotions as they transform.
 Think of how the low autumn light shimmers off the clustering flower heads of fading perennials and warmly illuminates the lingering straw-colored stems of tall grasses.
 Think of the brilliant colors and rustling sounds of deciduous tree leaves stirring up a sense of nostalgia for time passing.
 Think of the first frost covering the remaining plants and transforming the landscape into a scene of cool tranquility.
 By planting trees, shrubs, perennials, and grasses that offer beautiful color, texture, light, form, and movement, you can create a dynamic character and mood to your coastal garden throughout the year.
 The plants listed below are all native to Massachusetts and were specifically selected for their capacity to endure the conditions at coastal sites (but most are suitable for inland sites too).
 When choosing a plant, please check its growing requirements to make sure it will thrive in the temperature, soil, light, and water conditions of your yard.

-For PDF fact sheets with photos and additional information for the plant species listed below, see Coastal Landscaping in Massachusetts - Plant Highlights and Images.
+For photos and additional information for many of the plant species listed below, see Coastal Landscaping in Massachusetts - Plant Highlights and Images.

 Though the colors of fall and winter are not as diverse as those of the spring and summer, the low-angled sunlight beautifully highlights the colors that do dominate the landscape.
 The warm red, orange, and golden shades of autumn leaves are particularly effective at intercepting this low-angled light and creating an appealing glow.
 The bright-colored berries, seed heads, and stems of other plants that remain through fall and winter provide a striking contrast to the cool and cold elements of those seasons.
 You can maximize this effect in your own garden by planting particular trees, shrubs, grasses, and perennials that are renowned for their colorful displays.
 The following plants offer warm fall and winter colors: